bonevbs/bonevbs.github.io/_posts/2021-12-17-numerical-optimization.md

   - PyTorch
 ---

 This is the first post in a series of posts that I am planning to write on the topic of machine learning.
 This article introduces fundamental algorithms in numerical optimization.
 For now, this is the Gradient Descent and Netwon algorithm.
 I might extend it with momentum based methods and conjugate gradient methods in the future.
+All of the posts are essentially Jupyter notebooks that I will publish in [this repository](https://github.com/bonevbs/ml_notebooks).

 ## Introduction